 A quick post about something I was looking for some time, a way to share links to Google+ from outside their service.
 There are two interesting options available now.

 Since I did a complete remake of my site, I like all components to fit in as I want.
 I went with different share buttons solutions in the past but I found them too cluttered.
 Hence the small black buttons for Twitter and Facebook at the top and bottom.
-I also wanted Google+ to join the game.
+I also wanted Google+ to join the game, but the +1 button did not present you with options for sharing (message box, your circles).
+Most important was that the +1 button did not fit my web design.
 It seemed that there was not an easy way to share URLs from outside Google+.
-The +1 button seems to get better, but I didn’t like it for my design

 I did a new search today and I was pleasantly surprised that solutions are available now:

-So big thanks to Alex Moss and AJ Batac for developing both solutions!
+So big thanks to Alex Moss and AJ Batac for developing this!

 Implementation